archegos-labs/platform/README.md

 In addition to the Istio control plane, the following tools are installed to support the service mesh,

 * [Kiali](https://kiali.io/) - Configure, visualize, validate and troubleshoot your mesh!
 Kiali is a console for Istio service mesh.
-* [Prometheus](https://prometheus.io/) - Prometheus is an open-source systems monitoring and alerting toolkit.

 #### Kiali
 To deploy Kiali run the following,